7onyo/LinuxBenchmark/README.md

 ### Play Metro Exodus Demo
 <video src="https://github.com/user-attachments/assets/c5bead01-675b-43f3-9372-1106019519b8" controls="controls" width="100%"></video>

+*Note: Play demos for Batman Arkham Knight and Wolfenstein The New Order are also available in the `media/` directory.*

 ## How It Works

 1. **Record** - Capture keyboard inputs while playing through a repeatable game segment (e.g., a saved checkpoint or level start).